stylechune/FunProjects/README.md

-# Here lies some fun things I do in my spare time
+# Here are some one-file projects that can be run individually